irmen/prog8/docs/source/syntaxreference.rst

 If you jump to an address variable (uword), it is doing an 'indirect' jump: the jump will be done to the address that's currently in the variable.
+Note: to do an indirect *JSR* to a routine with a varying address, you can use the ``callfar`` builtin function (which is not very efficient) or you have to write a small piece of inline assembly.

 Conditional execution